College of Graduate Studies

-Students may apply for a graduate assistantship by submitting a Graduate Assistantship Application, along with a resume, through a link on the Graduate College Application or the Graduate College website.
+Full-time graduate students will automatically be considered for assistantship awards allocated through their graduate programs and will be notified of any offers.
+Students may also apply for auxiliary graduate assistantships as well as summer graduate assistantships by submitting a Graduate Assistantship Application, along with a resume, to RUgradresume@radford.edu.
 The Graduate College will then make the student’s resume available to the academic unit that is responsible for recommending the student for an award.
 Assistantship awards are contingent on merit, availability of funds and admission of the student to a degree granting graduate program.
 Award letters will be sent by the Dean of the Graduate College.

-* Most assistantships are awarded for an academic year and begin in the Fall.
-It is important to note that there are very few Summer openings.
+* Most assistantships are awarded for an academic year (Fall/Spring) and begin in the Fall.
+Students may also apply for summer assistantships, which are awarded through a separate assistantship process.

 Allocation of Assistantships: Coordinator Information

 Allocations to programs are made on the basis of merit and available funding.
 For the academic year (Fall/Spring), unallocated funding will be returned to the Graduate College for redistribution on or about June 15.
 For summer, any assistantships not awarded by the day that Spring term grades are due will revert to the Graduate College for redistribution.

 Award and Notification

 Once the Program Coordinator/Director recommends a student for an award, the Graduate College will verify the student’s eligibility.
 Then, the Graduate College will send an award letter to the student.
 The student will accept or decline the award and return the signed award letter to the Graduate College.
 Specific duties will be assigned by the Program Coordinator/Director for students allocated positions within a department and by supervisors for those allocated positions in administrative or advising offices.